 7 Strategies To Be More Patient As A New Dad

-Here are some tips and techniques that will help you cultivate patience and gradually make it into a naturally occurring state of mind.
+Here are some tips and techniques to help you cultivate patience and gradually make it into a naturally occurring state of mind.

 Identify Your Triggers

-Everyone has a trigger that sets of the devil in them.
+Everyone has a trigger that sets off the devil in them.

 For some, it could be hunger, lack of alone time, dehydration, need for perfection, etc.

-When your baby arrives, they will fill you with love but will test your patience too.
+When your baby arrives, they will fill you with love but test your patience.
 They are born with the ability to frustrate.

-Understanding your stimuli helps devise the right strategy that would help you find your center and inner peace.
+Understanding your stimuli helps devise the right strategy to help you find your center and inner peace.

-Once you know the trigger to your anger, you can avoid those triggers.
+Once you know your anger trigger, you can avoid those triggers.
 Mine was the whole ‘staring into your soul at 3 in the morning’ because my son didn’t want to go to sleep and cried whenever he was put down.